 Cruising the Illinois River on the Spirit of Peoria, Summer 2010.

-Our thirty-year-old son, Richard, is the Vice President of Ferrum Technology Services.
+Our thirty-three-year-old son, Richard, is the Vice President of Ferrum Technology Services.
 Richard retired several years ago from teaching science in public high schools.
 He now makes more money in a month at his private business than he made in a year teaching.